edgecollective/edge-blog/posts/notes/newfound.md

 This weekend we used the [Meshtastic Python API](https://github.com/meshtastic/Meshtastic-python) to perform some basic range tests of the [Meshtastic](https://www.meshtastic.org/) LoRa mesh networking communications system, around the lake at Newfound Lake in Bristol, NH.

+Below are some hastily-assembled data and scripts; will hope to organize this into a narrative account ASAP.

+## Example Mesthastic-Python script

 A link to some of the Meshtastic-Python scripts we played with is [here](https://github.com/edgecollective/meshtastic-python-experiments).

-## Example script

 ```python
 import meshtastic